 The earliest projects were outside of New Haven, and included community centers in Appalachia and a series of camp buildings in Connecticut.
 Reduced budgets in the 1970s and 80s, as well as increasing pressure on student schedules, led to a scaling back of the program and projects-which included several park pavilions-were confined to the New Haven area.

-More recently, partnerships with Habitat for Humanity and Home, Inc., Neighborhood Housing, and currently Common Ground, have led to a focus on affordable housing.
+More recently, partnerships with Habitat for Humanity, Neighborhood Housing Services, Common Ground, and currently Neighborworks New Horizons, have led to a focus on affordable housing.
 The houses allow students the experience of working with a client and the opportunity to respond to the challenges of affordable housing and urban infill.
 Students have shown great enthusiasm for these projects focusing on community development and neighborhood improvement.
 Many of them arrive at school with a desire to include such socially responsible work in their future professional lives.
 Having the opportunity to participate in the design and construction of such building projects often reinforces their conviction and inspiration to do so.